Who can apply?

 - In any given year, cities can apply for either the European Green Capital Award or European Green Leaf Award, but not both at the same time.

-- Past winners may not apply for a period of ten years after they have been awarded the European Green Leaf title year.
+- Past winners may not apply again after they have been awarded the European Green Leaf title.